savannahostrowski/savannah.dev/content/about/index.md

 +++
-title = "Hey there, I'm Savannah"
+title = "Hey there, I'm Savannah!"
 +++

 Pronouns: she/they